edgio-docs/edgio-docs/src/guides/v7/performance/prefetching.md

 ### Registering the Service Worker {/*registering-the-service-worker*/}

-After you have created and served the service worker, the service worker needs to be registered.
+After you have created and served the service worker, it needs to be registered.
 If you are using a front-end framework that does not automatically register service workers, then you should invoke the `install` function from the `{{ PACKAGE_NAME }}/prefetch` to install the service worker within your client-side code.
 See [InstallOptions](/docs/api/prefetch/interfaces/window_InstallOptions.default.html) for additional options when installing the service worker.

 <a id="sample-install-prefetch-code" />**Example:**